 A Story of Entrepreneurial Spirit

-First Business, which became a publically traded company on NASDAQ in 2005, had humble beginnings.
+First Business was started in 1990 when Jerry Smith and his partners raised $3 million of equity from 167 local investors.
+It was the first bank in the Midwest to focus exclusively on businesses.
 For its first five years, the company was simply a business bank with one location in Madison and averaged less than a dozen employees.
 As the years went on, First Business developed logical business extensions to meet its clients’ needs.
-For each business addition, First Business’ team had to figure out how to build a better mousetrap, including how to strategize competitive advantages and deliver attractive benefits to its clients.
+For each business addition, the First Business team had to figure out how to strategize competitive advantages and deliver attractive benefits to its clients.
 It also had to find the right person with specific industry expertise to lead each of these initiatives.

 The strategy was to attract talent from bigger companies, and find individuals with an appreciation of First Business’ culture and entrepreneurial spirit.
-In 1995 First Business added an asset-based lending company; in 1997 started providing equipment finance and leasing services; in 1999 started a trust and investments division; in 2000 opened a Milwaukee bank; and in 2006 added a new banking location in Northeast Wisconsin.
-Although the company may still be referred to as a bank, it is really a full-service financial services company that specializes in businesses.
+In 1995, First Business added an asset-based lending company; in 1997 it began providing equipment finance and leasing services; in 1999 it started a trust and investments division; and in 2000 it opened a Milwaukee bank.
+In 2005, First Business went public on the NASDAQ exchange.
+As a publicly traded company, First Business continued to grow.
+In 2006, First Business added a regional headquarters for First Business Bank in Appleton, creating its Northeast Wisconsin division.
+In 2012 the firm successfully completed a $29 million equity raise and also established a factoring company in Chicago.
+In 2014, First Business added an office in Kenosha, Wisconsin, and successfully completed its first whole bank acquisition by purchasing the holding company of Alterra Bank in Kansas City, MO.
+Although the company may still be referred to as a bank, it is really a full-service financial services company that specializes in the unique needs of businesses, business executives, and high net worth individuals through specialized business banking, private wealth, and specialty finance services.

 “Many people in the community haven’t heard of First Business, but that doesn’t bother us,” states Corey Chambas, President & CEO of First Business Financial Services, Inc. That’s because the bank has a strong niche.
 Most banks determine their target audience by getting out a map and drawing a circle around a branch location.
 These days they add in a credit score and their target client is pretty much defined.
 First Business goes about things entirely different.
 First Business operates from a single location in each of the markets it serves.
 “As a niche bank, we are very selective about our client base.
 We do this so we can offer the perfect combination of sophisticated products and services, and the expertise of a large regional or national bank, with the personal attention and access to senior management that small banks provide.
 Most banks can deliver well on one end or the other; but the combination is our unique niche.”
 The company targets small to mid-sized businesses, their owners and senior management staff, and high net worth individuals.
 “Sometimes people are surprised to learn we do business with high net worth individuals,” states Chambas.
 “But it makes sense.
 Business owners, executives, and other professionals have financial needs that require that same unique combination - sophisticated services, industry expertise, and accessibility.”